 - Toasted Almonds

-side down for 10 minutes and then 10 minutes turned up.
+- Bake the hollow side of the peppers for 10 minutes and then 10 minutes turned up.

-Spoon in the couscous mixture into the pepper halves and bake for 5 minutes.
+- Spoon in the couscous mixture into the pepper halves and bake for 10 minutes until heated through.
 Garnish with toasted Almonds and Basil leaves.